top of page

 As I've said and allow me to emphasize once again, descending into the Huangshan canyon requires intense physical effort.
 Especially if you are carrying a backpack loaded with equipment.

 In several places, you will find pavilions to rest for a moment or take shelter.
-They are so well integrated into the landscape that they almost resemble the small, typical temples abundantly depicted in traditional Chinese paintings (see photo on the right below).
+They are so well integrated into the landscape that they almost resemble the small, typical temples abundantly depicted in traditional Chinese paintings (see my photo on the right below).

 Once you reach the bottom of the canyon, you can finally enjoy a welcome break and head for the trail that leads to a cable car (photo on the left below).
 We had almost forgotten the pleasant sensation of walking on flat ground.